ankit-cis/onetimesecret/SECURITY.md

 We take your privacy seriously.
 All reports will be kept confidential, and we will work with you to ensure that any details of the vulnerability are not disclosed until a fix is in place.

-Thank you for helping us keep Onetime Secret secure and excellent!
+Thank you for helping us keep WiseGroup Secret secure and excellent!